kushani-work/Echo-chambers/README.md

 # Echo-chambers
 This repository contains data of a user reply network, built based on English language tweets related to Russian-Ukrainian war.
-This is the Russian-Ukrainian dataset used for the experiments in the paper, "Perera, Kushani, and Shanika Karunasekera.
-"Quantifying opinion rejection: A method to detect social media echo chambers."
-Pacific-Asia Conference on Knowledge Discovery and Data Mining.
-Singapore: Springer Nature Singapore, 2024".
+This is the Russian-Ukrainian dataset used for the experiments in the paper to be cited, whic is mentioned below.

-# Data collection
+# Applications
-English language tweets related to Russian-Ukrainian war, were collected using a keyword search for the period 1st–31st of August, 2022.
-The stance of each tweet is labelled as pro-Russian, pro-Ukrainian or neutral.
-The user's stance is decided based on the stance of the tweets sent by them.
+This dataset can be used by the researchers involved in community detection and echo chamber detection in social networks to evaluate the communities detected by in their research work.
+It can be also used for other relevant research areas such as analysing  and simulating user behvaiour patternsand information propagation patterns of propagation of  in social networks.

 # Data Files
 (1) replyTweets_8-2022.csv - Contains data on reply tweets between users.
 Each row corresponds to a reply tweet and contains the userIDs of the sender and the receiver of the reply tweet.